Koenkk/zigbee2mqtt.io/docs/devices/DJT11LM.md

 The `strength` value, which is reported every 300 seconds after vibration is detected, is the max strength measured during a period of 300 second.

 ### Frequency of `vibration` actions

-The `vibration` action and associated JSON payloads are emitted about one second after onset, but not more frequently than once per minute regardless of whether vibrations are continuous or intermittent within that minute.
+The subtopic `/action` with payload `vibration` and associated status JSON blobs are emitted about one second after onset, but not more frequently than once per minute regardless of whether vibrations are continuous or intermittent within that minute.
+This action message is distinct from the status JSON blob message emitted approximately every hour and after `vibration_timeout` described below.

 If vibrations should persist, another `vibration` action will be emitted after that minute interval expires.
 There is no evident way of changing the duration of this hold-off period.